ValentinH/bundlelove/README.md

 I've addressed all the lighthouse recommendations that made sense to me.
 Here are the main ones:

 - using [webfontloader](https://github.com/typekit/webfontloader) to avoid blocking the rendering while fonts are loading.
-- using `React.lazy` and `Suspense` to code-split the History and Compositikon components in order to improve initial rendering time.
+- using `React.lazy` and `Suspense` to code-split the History and Composition components in order to improve the initial rendering time.
 - configure the caching policy of `now.sh` to let the user's browser cache the static resources.
 - adding `preconnect` links for the main resources (Googlefont and the AWS API).